Cowboys legend issues warning for defense

 “They were good, but that was the perfect team for them,” Woodson said.

-In hindsight, maybe the Giants were not the bad match-up we all feared for the Cowboys.
+In hindsight, maybe the Giants were not the bad matchup we all feared for the Cowboys.
 The Giants beat the Cowboys by one point in Week 1 last season, when Dak Prescott was making his first NFL start.

 The Giants beat the Cowboys again, on December 11 in a frigid night game in New Jersey.
 And they won by three points.